-Imagine for a moment entering a pitch black dark room.
+Imagine for a moment entering a pitch-black, dark room.
 If the first thing we see is a beautiful doll that looks like a lovely fairy, we’d likely feel more secure in the darkness.
-On the other hand, if the first thing we see is a broken doll or a creepy clown…it’s quite likely we’d feel anxious or scared and start worrying how & when we’re going to get out.
+On the other hand, if the first thing we see is a broken doll or a creepy clown…it’s quite likely we’d feel anxious or scared and start worrying how and when we’re going to get out.

 In either situation, nothing positive or negative has happened.
 But our minds shifted focus and began forming opinions—relaxing or getting defensive.